Track MCP LogoTrack MCP

 • Code Mode (experimental) endpoint path: /mcp-codemode in hosted dual-transport mode

-Both hosted and self-hosted deployments expose the same curated tool surface by default, including the default write-enabled tools.
-To restrict that surface to read-only tools, start the server with --no-enable-write-tools or set ROOTLY_MCP_ENABLE_WRITE_TOOLS=false.
+To restrict either deployment to read-only tools, start the server with --no-enable-write-tools or set ROOTLY_MCP_ENABLE_WRITE_TOOLS=false.

 To discover the exact tool names available under your current self-hosted configuration, run: